Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

  * Features To Be Implemented
     * In the future Id like to add the Lizard spock from the big bang theory.
     * Id also like to add an end game feature which ends the game after either player or computer wins 5 or 10 games
     * I'd also potentially like to have a countdown with audio " 3..
 2..
 1..
-Draw!" , this would add more tension and excitment to the game imo.
+Draw!" , this would add more tension and excitment to the game.

 #### User Goals
 * The game should have relevant content